Youtini

 Among these are the deletion of the Kashyyyk sequence, an alteration to Anakin’s emotions as he falls to the dark side, and a more detailed account of Mace Windu’s attempt to arrest Chancellor Palpatine.

-Stover’s prose blows our minds in how it combines characterization and beautifully-written action sequences.
+Stover’s prose blows our minds with how it combines characterization and beautifully written action sequences.
 You’ll develop a deep connection to the characters, then have your heart blasted to pieces in the final pages.

-Revenge of the Sith is so good, it’s one of our Essential Six Books we recommend to every new Star Wars reader.
+Revenge of the Sith is so good that it’s one of our Essential Six Books we recommend to every new Star Wars reader.

 Legacy of the Force Series by Aaron Allston, Karen Traviss, and Troy Denning